-Program Overview
+- Program Overview

 This page provides an overview of the Biological Criteria and Bioassessment Program through a compilation of fact sheets, memos and programmatic information.

 - Case Studies

-	This page contains case studies on how bioassessment information and biological criteria have been used for a variety of water quality management activities such as development of ant-degradation policies, assessment, permitting, and enforcement.
+This page contains case studies on how bioassessment information and biological criteria have been used for a variety of water quality management activities such as development of anti-degradation policies, assessment, permitting, and enforcement.